This story is co-published with The River, a regional newsroom from Chronogram magazine.

 The cause was found later that night.
 Reservoir Number Four sits within 200 feet of the water treatment plant it feeds, which is in the midst of a two-and-a-half year, $5.5-million upgrade.

-DEC workers and local officials discovered an underground fuel line leading from it to an oil tank had been damaged, according to the Governor’s Office.
+DEC workers and local officials discovered an underground fuel line leading from the plant to an oil tank had been damaged, according to the Governor’s Office.
 A photograph of the unearthed line reviewed by The Other Hudson Valley shows a completely severed tube with black sludge puddling around it.

 Town officials believe the line was severed last summer when a third-party contractor was installing pipes.
 The line returned unburnt oil to the tank from the treatment plant, so the heating system was not noticeably affected when the heat was turned on in the fall and the line began to leak, according to Rogers.